 While you’re chatting with us, think over a routine furnace maintenance plan that might help you avoid repairs in the future.
 We can tell you how frequently your furnace should be inspected by one of our Certified Pros.

 Use our easy guide below to get to work on troubleshooting your furnace.
 Most of these steps don’t require mechanical know-how.

 Furnace Repair Checklist

-If you have a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
-Take a look at the manufacturer’s website for support.
-If you still can’t get your Wi-Fi thermostat to operate, call us at 641-812-2028 for heating and cooling service.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+Refer to the manufacturer’s website for help.
+If you still can’t get your Wi-Fi thermostat to work, call us at 641-812-2028 for heating and cooling service.

-- With one hand, firmly switch the breaker to the “on” position.
-If the breaker immediately trips and pops back to “off,” don't try to reset it and contact a team member from Kapaun & Brown Inc. at 641-812-2028 quickly.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Kapaun & Brown at 641-812-2028 right away.